Gary Woodman, Chief Executive

 Alex Price, Digital Marketing Apprentice

-Alex’s role as Digital Marketing apprentice is to help run the social media accounts, maintain the website and also help out wherever else he can.
+Alex’s role as Digital Marketing apprentice is to help run the social media accounts for the Worcestershire LEP, maintain the LEP’s websites and also help out wherever else he can in marketing.

 Alex has graduated from John Kyrle High School Sixth Form with A levels in ICT, Business Studies and Psychology.
 Whilst working for the Worcestershire LEP, Alex is studying for his Level 3 Diploma in Digital Marketing.